NetworkwithJosh/IT-Project/PDQ/PDQ-Deploy-Automatiom.md

 ## PDQ Dashboard Overview

 -The Dashboard shows:
- -All Deployments
+ - All Deployments
- All apps deployment to endpoints
+ - All apps deployment to endpoints
+ - All schedules